7 Aug 2018 • BLOG - News

 But even if MJML can help you save quite a lot of time and ease the process, you’ll probably want more.
 We hear you.

 Today, flexibility and personalization are a must-have in the email industry.
 Transactional emails imply more and more complex business logic, and one can often struggle to try to juggle a lot of different templates, when they could just have one personalized email that adapts to several use cases.

 OK, let’s be a bit naive and accept that you could write your own.
 But to be able to implement a tokenizer and a grammar, you need to have a good knowledge in the field and, at the end of the day, you might just be reinventing the wheel when you could have been focusing on your core business instead…

 We have the solution.
-Because at Mailjet we know the value of a fully integrated templating language, we created our own with our Transactional Send API in mind.
+Because at Mailjet we know the value of a fully integrated templating language, we created our own templating language with our Transactional Send API in mind.
 Our idea: one template to rule them all, just with a single API call.

 So, let’s recap: MJML for producing responsive HTML emails without effort, plus a templating language to bring them to life with conditional blocks and variables.

-Every Tuesday in April, starting today, we will show you how to create and send awesome transactional emails, step by step.
-Each tutorial will explore a very common use-case, providing numerous examples, code snippets and nice visuals.
+We’re rolling out a series of tutorials, all of which will explore a very common use-case, providing numerous examples, code snippets and nice visuals.
 We’ve even created an easy-to-execute tool, written with NodeJS, to test emails under actual conditions.
 To use it, you’ll just need valid credentials for both MJML API and Mailjet Transactional Send API, but don’t worry if you’re a newcomer: applying for the MJML API beta and creating a Mailjet account are totally free.

 From online shoe stores to indie music platforms, any company selling a product online will have to send a receipt.
 You may think this is a simple task but, actually, there are several elements you’ll need to consider.

 - You will have to loop over the list of items (cart, abandoned cart, recommendations, etc.) and display them.

-- You need to include some basic billing information (billing address, order number, etc.) but you can also provide more personalized information (for instance, you could warn your users that their registered credit card is about to expire).
+- You need to include some basic billing information (billing address, order number, etc.), but you can also provide more personalized information (for instance, you could warn your users that their registered credit card is about to expire).

 - If there’s shipping, you should display the delivery address.